JavierUmanaFS/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain what a token is used for.
+- [X] Explain what a token is used for.

+Used to make a security decision.
+If you are authenticated, you will receive a token that grants you access to protected information.

-- [ ] What steps can you take in your web apps to keep your data secure?
+- [X] What steps can you take in your web apps to keep your data secure?

+Use authentication and set private routes.

-- [ ] Describe how web servers work.
+- [X] Describe how web servers work.

+Processes incoming network requests.
+Stores, processes and delivers web pages to clients.

-- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+- [X] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+ GET, POST, PUT, DELETE

 ## Project Set Up